json-schema-org/community/docs/deprecation-plan.md

 # Scope of this document

-This document is intenteded to describe the process to deprecate features other than changes in the Specification.
+This document is intenteded to describe the process to follow in case of breaking changes other than changes in the Specification.
 Changes in the Specification are handled by the Specification development process.

-# The process of deprecating a feature
+# The process for breaking changes

-Once the decision to deprecate a feature has been made through an ADR, below is a recommend set of actions:
+Once the decision to proceed with the breaking change has been made through an ADR, below is a recommend set of actions:

 1. **Determine if you need an exception process**.
 Some features may require extended migration periods to allow customers extended time to fully adopt a new solution.